 These examples of resistance may seem way too humble for North Americans to contemplate, but maybe not.
 As Guy Dauncey has noted in his excellent article, “Canada’s Housing Crisis: Eight Solutions,” published in the Watershed Sentinel in March 2017, “Many younger people want more than an affordable home.
 They also want to live sustainably with a strong sense of community.
 They want to build a sharing economy, with a lighter footprint on the Earth.
 They want to build their own ecovillages and tiny home villages.”

-Excerpted from Joyce Nelson’s forthcoming book, Bypassing Dystopia, Watershed Sentinel Books, Spring 2018.
-Bypassing Dystopia is a follow-up to Nelson’s 2016 book Beyond Banksters: Resisting the New Feudalism.
+Excerpted from Joyce Nelson’s latest book, Bypassing Dystopia: Hope-Filled Challenges to Corporate Rule, Watershed Sentinel Books, Spring 2018.
+Bypassing Dystopia has been nominated for the 2018 George Ryga Award for Social Awareness in Literature, and is a follow-up to 2016’s Beyond Banksters: Resisting the New Feudalism.